 The Butler Conservation Outdoor Education Program

-Providing inspiring outdoor experiences for students and families
+Provides inspiring outdoor experiences for students and families.

 Butler Conservation (BC) values the education of younger generations as a critical element in the long-term protection of natural ecosystems.
 Often children living close to the wonders of the natural environment have little or no direct exposure to it.

-Butler Conservation created the Outdoor Education Program (BCOEP) in 2012 to provide educational and recreational opportunities, often free of charge, for students grades 6-12 and their families.
+The Butler Conservation Fund created the Black River Cypress Preserve Outdoor Education Program (BRCP/OEP) in 2012 to provide educational and recreational opportunities, often free of charge, for students grades 6-12 and their families.

-Working with schools, teachers, and parents, the BCOEP spring and fall programming offer aerobic exercise and environmental education through kayaking excursions on the Black River.
-The Cypress Preserve partners with a local outfitter company, Coastal Expeditions, that has highly-qualified staff with extensive experience and local knowledge.
+Working with schools, teachers, and parents, the BRCP/OEP spring and fall programming offer aerobic exercise and environmental education through kayaking excursions on the Black River.
+BRCP partners with a local outfitter company, Coastal Expeditions, that has highly-qualified staff with extensive experience and local knowledge.

-BCOEPs involve intensive hands-on learning, teaching conservation, and environmental stewardship through immersion in the ecology, history, and natural beauty of South Carolina’s Lowcountry.
-BCOEP guides are trained naturalists with certifications in kayaking, first aid, and lifeguarding.
+The BRCP/OEP involves intensive hands-on learning, teaching conservation, and environmental stewardship through immersion in the ecology, history, and natural beauty of South Carolina’s Lowcountry.
+Guides are trained naturalists with certifications in kayaking, first aid, and lifeguarding.
 Participants embark on a four-hour kayaking adventure that combines local history, environmental education, and teambuilding.
-Since its inception, more than 13,000 students have taken part in BCOEP field trips in the Charleston area and on the Black River.
+Since its inception, more than 13,000 students have taken part in BRCP/OEP field trips in the Charleston area and on the Black River.

-Contact us for more information about the BCOEP program.
+Contact us for more information about the BRCP/OEP program.